RCI Front Skid Plate Install 5th Gen 4Runner

 RCI Off-Road Skid Plates 5th Gen 4Runner

-Step by Step RCI Off-Road Front Skid Plate (KDSS Specific) Installation on 5th Generation Toyota 4Runner
+Step-by-Step RCI Off-Road Front Skid Plate (KDSS Specific) Installation on 5th Generation Toyota 4Runner

 Simply put, skid plates help protect many undercarriage parts of your truck.
-If you start beating up your factory skid plates you can expect more than just skid damage.
+If you start beating up your factory skids you can expect more than just skid damage.
 Weak factory skids can lead to structural damage, and other critical working parts like hydraulic lines, gas tanks, radiators, and much more.

-Do your truck a favor and protect it with a set of aluminum or steel skid plates.
+Do your truck a favor and protect it with a set of upgraded aluminum or steel skid plates.

 Just remember to order the KDSS version if you are running KDSS.

-If you order the non-KDSS version for a KDSS truck, the plate won’t even mount up because the KDSS sway bar will be in the way.
+If you order the non-KDSS version for a KDSS truck, the plate won’t mount up because the KDSS sway bar will be in the way.

 Jump to another installation:

-1. Front Skid Plate
+1. Front

-2. Transmission Skid Plate
+2. Transmission

-3. T-Case Skid Plate
+3. T-Case

-4. Gas Tank Skid Plate
+4. Gas Tank

-5. Lower Link Skid Plate
+5. Lower Link

-RCI Front Skid Plate Specs
+RCI Specs

 • Full Set: Check Today’s Price

-• Front Skid Plate: Check Price
+• Front: Check Price

 • Material Options: 3/16” Steel or 1/4” 5052 Aluminum Alloy